hmrc/customs-manage-authorities-frontend/README.md

 | `eu-eori-enabled` |  Enable the EU EORI feature                         |

 Different features can be enabled / disabled per-environment via the `app-config-<env>` project by setting `features.some-feature: true`

-In non-production environments,
-you can also toggle features on or off in a running microservice instance by performing a HTTP GET against

-    /customs-historic-statement-frontend/test-only/feature/<feature>/<enable|disable>

-> **Note:** Microservices must be running with test-only routes explicitly enabled,
-> via this switch in the `app-config-<env>`, the service manager microservice profile,
-> or just via `sbt run` locally:
->
->   "-Dapplication.router=testOnlyDoNotUseInAppConf.Routes"

 ## Helpful commands